danielehc/katacoda-scenarios/consul-application-aware-intentions/step3.md

 Once you verified connectivity between `web` and `api` next step is to expose your web interface outside the mesh using the ingress gateway.

-You do not want to expose the root (`/`) path outside the mesh because, being used to monitor the health of the service it reveal details about the infrastructure state externally.
+You do not want to expose the root (`/health`) path outside the mesh because, being used to monitor the health of the service, it reveals details about the infrastructure state externally.

 Consul 1.9.0, with the `service-intention` config entry introduction also implemented a more powerful implementation of intentions for `http` services.